Eurocurrency

 Eurocurrency is currency held on deposit outside its home market, i.e., held in banks located outside of the country which issues the currency.
 For example, a deposit of US dollars held in a bank in London, would be considered eurocurrency, as the US dollar is deposited outside of its home market.

-The Euro- prefix does not refer exclusively to the "euro" currency or the "eurozone", as the term predates the creation of the euro.
-Instead, it can be applied to any combination of deposits in a foreign bank outside of its home market e.g. a deposit denominated in Japanese yen held in a Swiss bank is a Euroyen deposit.
+The Euro- prefix does not refer to the Euro currency or the Eurozone, as the term predates the creation of the euro.
+Instead, it can be applied to any currency held in a foreign bank outside of its home market e.g. Japanese yen held in a Swiss bank is a Euroyen deposit.
+(Euros held outside the European Union would be "Euroeuro").
+The prefix "Euro" comes from "Eurobank", the telex address of Banque Commerciale pour l'Europe du Nord – Eurobank (BCEN), a Soviet-Union controlled bank which pioneered eurodollar accounts in the 1950s.

 Eurocurrency is used for short-to-medium term financing by banks, multinational corporations, mutual funds, and hedge funds.
 Eurocurrency is generally seen as an attractive source of global funding due to its ease of convertibility between currencies as well as typically lower regulatory measures compared to sources of funding in domestic markets.
 Eurocurrency and eurobond markets avoid domestic interest rate regulations, reserve requirements and other barriers to the free flow of capital.

 The relevance of eurocurrency deposits has been disputed ever since its inception in the 1950s by notable economists including Ronald McKinnon, yet it remains a prevalent aspect of the global financial system.

 History

 Background Information

-The emergence of Eurocurrency is closely tied to the origins of the Eurodollar as it was the first type of Eurocurrency.
-Eurodollars began from large quantities of US dollar-denominated deposits being held in European, namely London, banks during the 1950s.
+The emergence of Eurocurrency began with the Eurodollar.
+US dollar-denominated deposits began to be held in European, namely London, banks during the 1950s.
 Over several decades, economists have produced several explanations of how eurocurrency came about, why it occurred in London, and how London managed to maintain a competitive advantage in the market as eurocurrency expanded globally.
 Environmental and political factors commonly underpin most theories, influencing the decisions of nations during this period known as the Bretton Woods Era.

 The Bretton Woods Era spanned from 1944 to 1973 and saw national policymakers, notably those of Britain and the US, agree to a fixed or pegged exchange rate system.
 Under this system, national currencies were "pegged" against the US dollar which itself was now convertible into gold.
 This was done to promote freer world trade in response to a sharp decline in imports and exports after the 1930s financial crises and World War 2 (WW2).
 As a result, national governments had raised their barriers to trade in an attempt to boost their domestic performance, causing major declines in world trade.